westoun/quapsim/README.md

 # QuaPSim: Qua(ntum Simulation for) P(opulations made) Sim(ple)

-This repository contains the source code to the paper _"Cache-based Simulation for faster Quantum Circuit Synthesis and Compilation"_ by Stein, Klikovits, and Wimmer from the [Institute of Business Informatics - Software Engineering](https://se.jku.at/) at the [Johannes Kepler University](https://www.jku.at/en), Linz.
+This repository contains the source code to the paper _"Cache-based Simulation for faster Quantum Circuit Synthesis"_ by Stein, Klikovits, and Wimmer from the [Institute of Business Informatics - Software Engineering](https://se.jku.at/) at the [Johannes Kepler University](https://www.jku.at/en), Linz.

 ## Installation